');

 What is the population of Great River, NY?

-The population of Great River, NY is 1,880 according to the latest Census data.
+The population of Great River, NY is 1,880 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in New York.

 What is the median household income in Great River?